id-studiolab/Digital-Interfaces/assignments/03-game-controller/index.md

 layout: default
 title: "3: Game Controller"
 parent: Assignments
-has_children: false
+has_children: true
 ---

 # Game Controller
-In this weeks assignment we are going to build and embody a physical controller to control a game on our screen.
+In this week's assignment we are going to build and embody a physical controller to control a game on our screen.

 ---
+## Coding Instructions
+In this section, you’ll learn how to use the `usb_hid` library to simulate keyboard or mouse inputs with your microcontroller.
+Remember that when working with keyboards, it’s important to understand how keys are mapped to characters in a specific layout, and that you have the correct layout configured in your code.

+Pressing a key once typically produces a single character on the screen.
+However, holding a key down can result in multiple repeated characters.
+The `usb_hid` library lets you simulate these behaviors with commands like `keyboard.press(key)` to simulate a key press and `keyboard.release_all()` to release all pressed keys.

+In this assignment you’ll also explore Python basics, such as variables, loops (`while`), conditional statements (`if`, `elif`, `else`), and working with functions.
+By integrating these concepts with the `usb_hid` library, you’ll gain the skills to create interactive devices that can simulate keyboard or mouse actions dynamically.

+---

 ## Download and install needed libraries
 For the code to work, we need an additional library that turns our ItsyBitsy into a device that can send keyboard commands to our computer.
 1. Download the[ CircuitPython Library Bundle](https://circuitpython.org/libraries) for Version 8.x.
    If you get an error about an incompetable .mpy file then you need the bundle for version 9.x.
-3. Search for the folder names `adafruit_hid` and copy it into the `lib` folder of your `CIRCUITPY` device.
+2. Search for the folder names `adafruit_hid` and copy it into the `lib` folder of your `CIRCUITPY` device.

 ---